magiczny-kacper/RingBuffer/README.md

 <br>
 My ring buffer implementation, for embedde applications.
 Tested on STM32L1, STM32F3, STM32F4 and PIC18F platforms.
 Includes unit tests.<br/>
-- Src - folder containing source code.
+* Src - folder containing source code.
-- Unit_test - Unit tests source files.
+* Unit_test - Unit tests source files.
-- Docs - Documentation files.
+* Docs - Documentation files.
-- unity - Unit tests framework.
+* unity - Unit tests framework.

+# Usage
+* Initialization <br/>
+If user uses fixed size arrays mode, function '''c RingInit''' takes only one argument, which is pointer to '''c RingBuffer_t''' structure. <br/>
+If variable arrays mode is used, user should declare array of type uint8_t, with desired size.
+This array and its size should be given as parameters to '''c RingInit''' function. <br/>
+If inputs parameters given are valid, function should return '''c OK'''.
+Now the buffer is ready to use. <br/>
+Note: there could be more than one buffer declared.

 # To do:
 - [ ] Add makefile